1Password/solutions/1password/onepassword_sdks/demo-azure-function-create-item-and-share/README.md

 1. In Jira, go to **Settings** (gear icon) → **System** → **WebHooks** (or, for Jira Automation, create an automation rule with a **Send web request** action).
 2. Point the webhook at the function URL from E1 (including the `?code=...` key).
-3. Map the issue fields Nextech is already using to the JSON body shown in E2.
+3. Map the issue fields to the JSON body shown in E2.
 Jira Automation lets you template the body with smart values like `{{issue.fields.summary}}`.
 4. Optional but recommended: generate a second function key for Jira specifically (Function App → your function → **Function Keys** → **New function key**), so you can revoke it independently.

-The email-delivery piece Ben mentioned on the call (sending the share link to the requester) is a separate concern — once the function returns the share link in the response, Jira Automation can pipe that into an **Send email** action, or you can route the response to a Logic App as Benjamin originally suggested.
+The email-delivery piece (sending the share link to the requester) is a separate concern — once the function returns the share link in the response, Jira Automation can pipe that into an **Send email** action, or you can route the response to a Logic App.

 ---